xnyan/domino/exp-azure/README.md

 # Experiments on Azure to generate the figures in the Domino paper

-In this document, $DOMINO represents the path to this repo's root directory.
+In this readme, $DOMINO represents the path to this repo's root directory, i.e., export $DOMINO = $GOPATH/src/domino/

-A typical $DOMINO will be $GOPATH/src/domino/

 ## Creating a cluster on Azure